liufei2008/LGUI_Document_Source/LGUI/ReleaseNotes/v3/index.md

 Fix bug: UITextInput can copy or cut password.
 Fix bug: If set LGUIComponentReference in code, then we can't get value from it.
 #### Change:
-When turn off *PreserveHierarhyState* in LGUI-Tools menu, LGUIEditorLevelDataStorageActor will also be deleted.
+When turn off *PreserveHierarhyState* in *LGUI Editor Tools* menu, LGUIEditorLevelDataStorageActor will also be deleted.
 InputChangeDelegate move from LGUIPointerInputModule to LGUIEventSystem.
 #### Improvement:
 Optimize LGUIPrefab's thumbnail, size property will also take effect on thumbnail.